minio/directpv/README.md

 kubectl directpv drives ls
 # choose all the drives that directpv should manage and format them
 kubectl directpv drives format --drives $DRIVE_SELECTOR_ELLIPSES --nodes $NODE_SELECTOR_ELLIPSES
-# 'direct-pv-min-io' can now be specified as the storageclass in PodSpec.VolumeClaimTemplates
+# 'directpv-min-io' can now be specified as the storageclass in PodSpec.VolumeClaimTemplates
 ```

 For more information, please visit our [documentation](./docs/index.md).